 Share Your Expertise

 Showing users and potential personal training clients why you are a fitness expert is extremely important.
 This builds your credibility and adds valuable content to your social media page.
 It can also create very good impressions for new users visiting your page for the first time.
 If you are an expert in nutrition, create posts about healthy eating tips, how to eat nutritiously on a budget, or any content that shows users why you are an expert.
-Another option is writing up informational blog articles and cross posting them to your social media.
+Another option is writing up informational blog articles and cross-posting them to your social media.
 This not only helps your rankings for SEO (Search Engine Optimization), but you can go into more depth about a subject.
-Here is a video by SEO link builder Julian Goldie on SEO:
+Check out this website for more info.

 Engage With Your Audience

 It is vital to engage with your audience and potential personal training clients when using social media.
 Make sure to respond, comment, and thank your audience if they give you positive comments.
 You should also like and comment on their personal posts.
 This builds a positive relationship with your social media audience and can go a long way when building trust with personal training clients.
-Posting on your clients photos, timeline, or tagging them in a post (must ask permission first) is a great way to engage with your clients.
+Posting your client’s photos, on their timelines, or tagging them in a post (must ask permission first) is a great way to engage with your clients.
 For example, saying, “great workout today Julie – you have gained a ton of strength – 20 lbs increase in your squat in just 1 month.
 Your rocking’ it girl!” can help you build extremely positive relationships with your clients.

-FitSW has progress tracking graphs in which you could post as well.
-These automatically take workout data and put it into beautiful looking graphs.
+FitSW has progress-tracking graphs which you could post as well.
+These automatically take workout data and put it into beautiful-looking graphs.
 Additionally, it is a great way to show the progress that your fitness clients are making.
-This is a way to extend your reach as well, as many of the clients audience will see this.
+This is a way to extend your reach as well, as many of the client’s audience will see this.

 Hashtags are a great way for your brand to reach users that are not already following your page.
 However, too many hashtags on specific social media platforms can make your posts look cluttered.
 Use 2 or 3 hashtags that are directly related to your business or your post.
 This will help you drive organic engagement to your site.
 Once these new users are on your page, you should use the social media strategies we outlined above to make them new clients.